ravendesignsystem/rds/src/docs/dev/main-concepts/blocks-overview/index.md

   breadcrumbs:
     parent: Main concepts
 ---
-RDS Blocks are the equivalent of "components" in other [design systems](https://designsystemsrepo.com/design-systems/).
+RDS Blocks are the equivalent of [components](https://reactjs.org/docs/components-and-props.html) in other [design systems](https://designsystemsrepo.com/design-systems/) and modern frameworks.
 They are chunks of reusable code that can be assembled in different combinations to build any number of user interfaces.

 Since they account for pretty much every stand-alone UI element on screen, this page provides a must-read, deep dive into RDS Blocks.

 # Block guidelines and rules

-In their simplest form, RDS blocks are grouped snippets of well formed HTML, styled by CSS, and sometimes controlled JavaScript (JS).
+In their simplest form, RDS blocks are grouped snippets of well formed HTML, styled by CSS, and sometimes controlled by JavaScript.
 The user interface (UI) equivalent to Lego blocks, RDS blocks make up a distinct UI section that you can easily attach together to build interfaces.
-Unlike a tub of randomly sized/coloured Lego blocks, RDS blocks are more the equivalent to Lego blocks found in [themed Lego sets](https://lego.fandom.com/wiki/Theme) as there are rules and guidelines to follow.
+However, unlike a tub of randomly sized/coloured Lego blocks, RDS blocks are more the equivalent to Lego blocks found in [themed Lego sets](https://lego.fandom.com/wiki/Theme) as there are rules and guidelines to follow.

 This page covers the following block rules and guidelines: